mdekauwe/CABLE_benchmarking/docs/user_guide/config_options.md

 ## project

-: **Default:** _required option, no default_. :octicons-dash-24: NCI project ID to charge the simulations to.
+: **Default:** _required key, no default_. :octicons-dash-24: NCI project ID to charge the simulations to.

 ``` yaml